wp-plugins/wp-members/readme.txt

 == Upgrade Notice ==

-WP-Members 3.1.7 is a major update.
+WP-Members 3.1.8 is a major update.
 There are no database changes (rollback is possible).
 See changelog for important details.
 Minimum WP version is 3.6.
-WP-Members 3.1.7.1 is a minor update, changing only the default for wpmem_current_url().

 == Screenshots ==